 How to travel to South America after Covid-19.
 What do you need to know?

 See our up to date blog posts for the latest information about border reopenings, arrival policies and the status of airlines and entry into various destinations.
-Below we included the latest up to date announcement regarding health protocols from the NEW Machu Picchu website relaunched after covid-19.
+Below we included the latest up to date announcements for Machu Picchu health protocols from the NEW Machu Picchu website relaunched in July 2020.

 To restore confidence in traveling again, two important policies are:

 - Health and Safety.
 We are experts in organizing trips for small private groups.
 Avoid big buses, group tours and large crowds.
-Follow this link to get more info.
+Follow this link to get more info about traveling in small private groups.

 - Flexible booking.
 Adios Adventure Travel offers 100% risk-free cancellation for all new bookings to Machu Picchu in 2020.
 We will give you a 100% full refund if you cancel for any reason up to 16 days prior to scheduled arrival.
 Follow this link to see more details about the offer.

-- Reschedule any trip booked for travel in 2021 without any penalties, up to 16 days prior to arrival.
+- Reschedule any trip booked for travel in 2021 without any penalties, with risk-free cancellation up to 16 days prior to arrival.

 Choose from any of our all-inclusive itineraries, or for independent travelers, you reserve your own hotels while we take care of the travel logistics to get to and from Machu Picchu, the Inca Trail or other activities.

-- Border closed to foreigners until the end of July.
-The official date of border opening for foreigners has not been determined
+- Border closed to foreigners until the end of August.
+The official date of border opening for foreigners has not been determined.

 - Our local guides report that trains with deliveries of supplies to Aguas Calientes have picked up